fiqryx/pyr-teams/README.md

 ## Overview
-Implementing peer-to-peer (P2P) video conferencing using PeerJS.
-PeerJS is a JavaScript library that simplifies WebRTC connections, allowing direct communication between clients without the need for a centralized media server.
-This makes it an efficient and scalable solution for real-time video conferencing applications.
+Implementing peer-to-peer (P2P) video conferencing.
+PeerJS is a JavaScript library that simplifies WebRTC connections, This makes it an efficient and scalable solution for real-time video conferencing applications.

 [![Teams](./home.png)]()